Navy Eyes Super Hornets to Replace the Last F-5 Aggressors

 Why the F-5 Has Run Out of Road

-The F-5 was a brilliant choice in 1990.
+The F-5 was a brilliant choice in its day.
 Cheap to operate.
 Reasonably fast.
-Small radar cross-section that simulated the Mach-2 fourth-generation Soviet types.
+Small radar cross-section that simulated Mach-2 Soviet types like the MiG-21.
 Many of the F-5s in current adversary service were second-hand airframes acquired from the Swiss Air Force, with low fatigue hours and clean structure.

 But the threat the F-5 was meant to simulate no longer reflects what US pilots will face.
 China’s J-20 Mighty Dragon is a stealth fighter with a long-range AESA radar and beyond-visual-range PL-15 missile.
 Russia’s Su-35 is a supermanoeuvrable Flanker descendant with extreme energy management.
 The little F-5, however well painted, cannot pretend to either.